aa2kb/serverless-modular/README.md

-# Serverless Modular
+# Serverless M

-Serverless Modular **(currently in beta)** is a plugin for the [serverless framework](https://serverless.com/).
+Serverless M (or Serverless Modular) **(currently in beta)** is a plugin for the [serverless framework](https://serverless.com/).
 This plugins helps you in managing multiple serverless projects with a single serverless.yml file.
 This plugin gives you a super charged CLI options that you can use to create new features, build them in a single file and deploy them all in parallel

 Currently this plugin is tested for the below stack only